thunks/thunks/README.md

 ### thunk(thunkable)

-This is the main function, named `thunk generator`, to create new child thunk functions.
+This is the `thunkFunction` factory, to create new `thunkFunction` functions.

 The parameter `thunkable` value could be:

-1. a child thunk function, by calling this function a new child thunk function will be returned
+1. a `thunkFunction` function, by calling this function a new `thunkFunction` function will be returned

   ```js
   var thunk1 = thunk(1)
   var thunk2 = thunk(thunk1) // thunk2 equals to thunk1
   ```

-2. `function (callback) {}`, by calling it, results woule be gathered and be passed to the next child thunk function
+2. `function (callback) {}`, by calling it, results woule be gathered and be passed to the next `thunkFunction` function

   ```js
   thunk(function (callback) {